 Rosetta Stone is a well-known computer-based language learning system that provides in-depth language lessons.
 The software has a one-time purchase fee, and the company also has a subscription service that gives you access to native speakers to help you with conversation.
 Rosetta Stone provides English-based instruction in 23 different languages.

-Babbel is a subscription service that syncs across your phone, computer, and tablet.
-It focuses on providing short lessons with vocabulary voiced by native speakers to help boost your understanding and fluency.
+Babbel is a subscription service that syncs across your phone, computer, as well as your tablet.
+In contrast to Rosetta Stone it focuses on providing short lessons with vocabulary voiced by native speakers to help boost your understanding and fluency.
 Babbel provides English-based instruction in 13 different languages.